Profile

 1. 1

-Finely grind the almonds together with the sugar until you have a smooth, fragrant flour.
+Finely grind the almonds with the sugar until you have a smooth, fragrant flour.

 2. 2

-Tip the mixture into a bowl, then add the egg whites, honey and your chosen flavourings.
+Tip the mixture into a bowl and add the egg whites, honey, and chosen flavourings.

 3. 3

-Mix vigorously until you get a smooth, soft dough.
+Mix vigorously until you get a soft, even dough.

 4. 4

-Turn the mixture out onto a surface lightly dusted with icing sugar and roll into a sausage shape about 3cm high.
+Turn the dough onto a surface lightly dusted with icing sugar and roll into a log about 3cm high.

 5. 5

-Cut into pieces roughly 4cm long, roll in icing sugar and shape as you wish.
+Cut into pieces roughly 4cm long, roll them in icing sugar, and shape as you like.

 6. 6

-Place your biscuits on a baking tray lined with parchment and leave to dry at room temperature for at least 8 hours.
+Place the biscuits on a baking tray lined with parchment and leave to dry at room temperature for at least 8 hours.

 7. 7